quabot/quabot.github.io/docs/modules/tickets.md

 The button is most straight forward of them all.
 You can have a button below the panel message.
 When the user clicks, a popup will open for the user to enter their own ticket topic.
 You can have this be a required value or optional.

 The button can be customized!
 Change the color, text and emoji to anything you'd like.
+The emoji is optional and can be a custom server emoji.

 ![Button](../img/Tickets-Button.png)